freemint/teradesk/readme.txt

 versions  and  their capabilities and limitations.
 If some version of TOS or AES  is not able to answer these queries, Tera Desktop tries to make guesses which  may  not always be correct.
-It is also possible that incorrect answer to  a query is supplied by TOS/AES, in which case Tera Desktop may work with unnecessary limitations or else try to activate features which may not work.
+It is also possible that incorrect answer to  a query is supplied by TOS/AES.
+In such case Tera Desktop may work with unnecessary limitations or else try to activate features which may not work.